Skip to main content

 • All backup operations are handled locally by Stork on each application cluster.

 • Cloud credentials are never stored centrally.
-Each application cluster connects directly to the backup location using workload identity (currently, Azure Managed Identity).
+Each application cluster connects directly to the backup location using cloud-native Workload Identity (for example, Azure Managed Identity, AWS IRSA (IAM Roles for Service Accounts), or GCP Workload Identity Federation).

 note